Asia-Pacific leaders tackle trade, sustainability in Bangkok

 “I don’t think we will see any progress from APEC.
 The current geopolitics, trade war, COVID-19, and Russia-Ukraine war are the issues that people are paying more attention to and feeling more impact from,” he said.

-Associated Press journalists Grant Peck and Tassanee Vejpongsa contributed to this report.
+Associated Press journalists Elaine Kurtenbach, Grant Peck and Tassanee Vejpongsa contributed to this report.

 Credit: Jack Taylor